UK delivers Brexit plan to the EU.Read more

-Government intervention to resolve market failures can also fail to achieve a socially efficient allocation of resources.
-Government failure is a situation where government intervention in the economy to correct a market failure creates inefficiency and leads to a misallocation of scarce resources.
+Government intervention to resolve market failures, and to manage the macroeconomy, can fail to achieve a socially efficient allocation of resources.
+Government failure is commonly defined as a situation where government intervention in the economy creates inefficiency and leads to a misallocation of scarce resources.

-Government can award subsidies to firms, but this may protect inefficient firms from competition and create barriers to entry for new firms because prices are kept ‘artificially’ low.
-Subsidies, and other assistance, can lead to the problem of moral hazard.
+Subsidies may also protect inefficient firms from open competition as well as creating artificial barriers to entry for new firms - given that prices are kept ‘artificially’ low.
+Subsidies, and other assistance, can lead to the wider problem of moral hazard.

 Excessive bureaucracy is also a potential government failure.
 This is caused by the public sector when it tries to solve the principal-agent problem.
 Government must appoint bureaucrats to ensure that its objectives are pursued by the managers of public sector organisations, such as the NHS.